biosustain/python_package/developing.md

 pytest tests
 ```

-Read the next section to see how this is automated using `GitHub Actions`.
+read the next section to see how this is automated using `GitHub Actions`.

 ## GitHub Actions